NovySan/unl-digifab/sessions/week7b.md

 2. Import your scanned object into Rhino.
 3. Create an extruded base
 4. Add Text.
-5. Slice this model for the Prusa MK3S+, PLA filament.
+5. Slice this model for the Ultimaker or Prusa MK3S+, PLA filament.
 6. Finally you will 3d print this model.

 ### Submission
 - Add documentation of this (screenshots of rhino, screenshot of the slicer, and photo of your printed object) to your digital sketchbook.
 - Submit a pdf of these pages from the digital sketchbook to [Canvas](https://canvas.unl.edu/courses/158902/assignments/1521881).
-DUE: Friday 9/29, 11:59pm.
+- DUE: Monday 10/09/23 at 15:00.

 ## Office Hours